Skip to content

 Visiting Fellowships

-The British Institute of International and Comparative Law welcomes applications from international legal academics and scholars to conduct their own research whilst based in London.
-The objectives of the Visiting Research Fellowship are to provide scholars with an opportunity to have a base in London to carry out independent research work - which should be closely linked with that of the Institute, its research fellows and its ongoing research programme whilst benefiting from working with the Institute's permanent research staff.
+The British Institute of International and Comparative Law welcomes applications from international legal academics and scholars to conduct their own research whilst based in London or working remotely.
+The aim of the Visiting Research Fellowship programme is to provide scholars with an opportunity to carry out independent research work whilst benefiting from engaging with BIICL's research team.
+Research projects should be closely linked to BIICL's own areas of expertise.

 Please note that applicants from outside the UK need to ensure that they have an eligible visa or ETA for undertaking academic activities if they are intending to be based at BIICL's London office.
 This requirement does not apply to those planning to be involved remotely.